-Thailand is undoubtedly one of the most popular choices foreigners have when buying property overseas.
-In this article, I will explain what our predictions are for Thailand’s property market in 2020.
+In this article, I explain our predictions for Thailand’s property market in 2021.

 Topics covered in this article: